MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-user-licenses.md

 # Manage user licenses with Microsoft Entra PowerShell

-Most Microsoft Entra services require a license to access.
-Only users with active licenses can access and use the licensed Microsoft Entra services.
-Licenses are applied per tenant and can't be transferred to other tenants.
-You can use the Microsoft Entra PowerShell to manage licenses for your organization.
+Most Microsoft Entra services require a license for access, and only users with active licenses can use these services.
+Licenses are assigned per tenant and can't be transferred to other tenants.
+You can manage licenses for your organization using Microsoft Entra PowerShell.

-In this how-to guide,  we cover different scenarios around viewing, assigning, and removing licenses for users in your tenant.
+This guide covers how to view, assign, and remove user licenses in your tenant.

 ## Prerequisites

-To successfully complete this guide, make sure you have the required prerequisites:
+To complete this guide, ensure you have the necessary prerequisites:

-1. Microsoft Entra PowerShell module is installed.
-Follow the [Install the Microsoft Entra PowerShell module](installation.md) guide to install the module.
+1. The Microsoft Entra PowerShell module is installed.
+Follow the [installation guide](installation.md) if needed.
-1. Microsoft Entra PowerShell using a `License Administrator` with the appropriate permissions.
-For this how-to guide, the `User.ReadWrite.All` and `Organization.Read.All` delegated permissions are required.
-To set the permissions in Microsoft Entra PowerShell, run;
+1. Run Microsoft Entra PowerShell as a user with the [License Administrator](/entra/identity/role-based-access-control/permissions-reference#license-administrator) role.
+This guide requires `User.ReadWrite.All` and `Organization.Read.All` permissions.
+To set them, run:

     ```powershell
     Connect-Entra -Scopes 'User.ReadWrite.All','Organization.Read.All'